facelessuser/sublime-markdown-popups/docs/api.md

 `mdpopups.md2html`
 :
     Exposes the Markdown to HTML converter in case it is desired to parse only a section of markdown.
 This works well for someone who wants to work directly in HTML, but might want to still have fragments of markdown that they would like to occasionally convert.

-    By default, the built in Sublime syntax highlighter will be used for code highlighting.
-Set [`mdpopups.use_sublime_highlighter`](#mdpopupsuse_sublime_highlighter) to `false` in your `Preferences.sublime-settings` file if you would like to use the Pygments syntax highlighter (some setup is required).
+By default, the built-in Sublime syntax highlighter will be used for code highlighting.

     Parameter              | Type                | Required | Default      | Description
     ---------------------- | ------------------- | -------- | ------------ | -----------